-Students will be assigned randomly to a group in which they will create a scenario and research, analyze, propose and prepare a 1) business case and 1) project plan for the implementation of a new system focusing on the future of work.
+Students will be assigned randomly to a group focused on change management in which they will create/identify a scenario that and research, analyze, propose and prepare a 1) business case and 1) project plan for the implementation of a new system focusing on the future of work.
 The organization can be fictitious.
 The tool should be something existing in the market.
 The more creative with the scenario and organization, the better.